 Home of the Department of Political Science & Criminal Justice

-Welcome to the home page of the Department of Political Science & Criminal Justice at Edinboro University.
-Here you will find useful information about the department and our programs in political science, criminal justice, and pre-law.
+Welcome to the Department of Political Science & Criminal Justice at Edinboro University.
+Here you will find information about the department and our programs in political science, criminal justice, and legal studies.
 If you have any questions or would like to schedule an appointment, don't hesitate to call, e-mail, or stop by our office in Hendricks Hall.

 Professor Elvage Murphy